orsonteodoro/gcf2/README.md

 main
 ```

-Use `<path> --version` to see the violation or missing symbol problem.
+Use `<path> --help` to see the violation or missing symbol problem.

 ## Required re-emerges